hustvl/Moebius/README.md

     <img src="./assets/tab2.png" width="70%" style="margin-bottom: 10px;"></img>
 </div>

-- **🚀 Task-Specific Specialist over Bloated Generalists**: Rather than blindly scaling up, Moebius answers a fundamental question: *<u>Can a model be smarter, lighter, and faster when the task is explicitly defined?</u>* It serves as a highly optimized specialist that liberates real-world image inpainting and AI object removal from parameter bloat.
+- **🚀 Task-Specific Specialist over Bloated Generalists**: Rather than blindly scaling up, Moebius answers a fundamental question: *<ins>Can a model be smarter, lighter, and faster when the task is explicitly defined?</ins>* It serves as a highly optimized specialist that liberates real-world image inpainting and AI object removal from parameter bloat.

 ## 🔥 News